onionpsy/onion-fuzzer/README.md

 ```

-All payloads are in `storage/payloads/` and fin pattern in `storage/patterns/`.
+All payloads are in `storage/payloads/` and patterns in `storage/patterns/`.
 Feel free to add more ([SecLists](https://github.com/danielmiessler/SecLists) for example)

 ## Endpoints template
 ```